 My Daily Armour

-Indian women often swathe themselves in various pieces of clothing, over their actual clothing, almost like an armour.
+Indian women often swathe themselves in various pieces of clothing, over their actual clothing, almost like armour.
 These layers when peeled away reveal a desire to flout convention, just as much as it sometimes reveals a complex desire to respect the rules.
 The practice is so common, it has almost become an unnoticed ritual, followed by young and old alike.
-Somewhere we have all become masters of subterfuge as we use these clothes as a shield, an armour, and a useful ally to repel gazes and live our lives without judgement and question.
-In this story, we look into the specific armours that urban Indian women use every day.
+Somewhere we have all become masters of subterfuge as we use these clothes as a shield, as armour, and as a useful ally to repel gazes and live without judgement and question.
+In this story, we look into the specific shields that urban Indian women use every day.

 My Secret Stain Camouflage

 A little red flower has bloomed on my uniform.
 So before everyone spots my ‘unn dinon’* ke transgressions and realises periods are in fact red and not blue like the ads would have you think…my best friend has grabbed my little sweater of disguise and casually draped it around my hips like Rishi Kapoor in that ‘80s movie.
 Was it around his shoulders?
 Who cares…no one is any wiser and I can stop feeling like I must dive under a table for being a woman on her period.
 I have stopped crying too, that’s a bonus, the sweater protects you from shame.
 Now if only it could flap into people’s brains and wipe out their prejudice.